wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 **Note:**

-You can install a vanilla copy of [OpenSocial](https://www.getopensocial.com/) instead of a version of Drupal by making the following adjustments to the 8 steps outlined above for demo 11
+You can install a vanilla copy of [OpenSocial](https://www.getopensocial.com/) instead of a version of Drupal by making the following adjustments to the 8 steps outlined above for demo 10

+>     "APPLICATION BASELINE SOURCECODE REPOSITORY" to "DRUPAL:social"

 **IMPORTANT**